 Nevada Copper Provides Update on Restart Activities at Pumpkin Hollow and the Proposed Restart Financing Package

-/EIN News/ -- YERINGTON, Nev., Sept.
-26, 2022 (GLOBE NEWSWIRE) -- Nevada Copper (TSX: NCU) (OTC: NEVDF) (FSE: ZYTA) (“Nevada Copper” or the “Company”) is pleased to provide an update on planned restart activities at its Pumpkin Hollow underground copper mine (the “Underground Mine”) and developments with respect to the proposed financing package that was previously announced in the Company’s news release dated August 25, 2022 (the “Prior Announcement”).
-The financing is expected to provide up to US$93 million of liquidity to the Company in order to support the restart and ramp-up of the Underground Mine (the “Restart Financing Package”).
+YERINGTON, Nev., Sept.
+26, 2022 (GLOBE NEWSWIRE) -- Nevada Copper NCU NEVDF ZYTA ("Nevada Copper" or the "Company") is pleased to provide an update on planned restart activities at its Pumpkin Hollow underground copper mine (the "Underground Mine") and developments with respect to the proposed financing package that was previously announced in the Company's news release dated August 25, 2022 (the "Prior Announcement").
+The financing is expected to provide up to US$93 million of liquidity to the Company in order to support the restart and ramp-up of the Underground Mine (the "Restart Financing Package").

 Randy Buffington, President & CEO, commented: "These past few weeks the team has been focused on ensuring that we are prepared for the restart of underground operations.
 We have made significant progress in developing the plans, recruiting the people and implementing the systems necessary to derisk the restart.
 We have attracted several key technical positions and built the initial underground team to be able to execute on the first critical projects, primarily the remaining two dike crossings required to access the EN zone.
 We believe that taking a careful, phased approach to restarting the mine removes some of the bottlenecks the operation has faced in the past and will facilitate a rapid ramp-up to nameplate capacity once the mill restarts in mid-2023.
 We are looking forward to completing the capital projects and bringing the underground mine up to full operations so that we can turn our attention to development of the large open pit project.
 I continue to appreciate the ongoing commitment and support of our team and key stakeholders as we work diligently to close this financing and get back to operations."